Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-deploy-parachains.md

 Click on `democracy` -> `propose(proposal,value)` -> `parachains` -> `registerParachain(id,code,initial_head_data)`.

 In the `id` input enter in the id of the parachain.
 In the case of the simple adder it will be `100`.
 In the `code` field click on the page button and then upload the `adder.wasm` binary that was compiled from before.
 In the `initial_head_data` we will copy and paste the hex data that we got from running the collator node.
 In the `value` field you will need to input the minimum required value for creating a referendum.
-At the time of writing this is _5 DOTs_ on the Alexander testnet.
+At the time of writing this is _5 SOLARs_ on the Alexander testnet.

 ![registering a parachain](assets/parachain/register.png)